arkency/posts/posts/2017-10-23-application-service-ruby-rails-ddd.md

 OrdersService.new.call(batch)
 ```

-No matter which approach you go with, it can be beneficial when transforming your UI from bunch of fields sent together into more Task Based UI.
+No matter which approach, you go with, it can be beneficial when transforming your UI from a bunch of fields sent together into more Task Based UI.

 ## Get more